 There's no shortage of SEO agencies willing to take a law firm's money.
 The challenge isn't finding options — it's figuring out which ones are actually good at this.
-Legal SEO is competitive, technically demanding, and different enough from general SEO that the wrong agency can waste months of budget with nothing to show for it.
+Legal SEO is competitive, technically demanding, and different enough from general SEO that the wrong agency can waste twelve months of budget with nothing to show for it.

 Why Legal SEO Requires